pronamic/advanced-custom-fields-pro/readme.txt

 == Changelog ==

+= 6.4.0.1 =
+*Release Date 8th April 2025*

+* Fix - Calling `acf_get_reference()` with an invalid field name no longer causes a fatal error

-= 6.4.0-RC1 =
+= 6.4.0 =
-*Release Date 10th March 2025*
+*Release Date 7th April 2025*

 * New - In ACF PRO, fields can now be added to WooCommerce orders when using HPOS
-* Enhancement - The “Escaped HTML” warning notice is now disabled by default
+* Enhancement - The "Escaped HTML" warning notice is now disabled by default
 * Enhancement - ACF now uses Composer to autoload some classes
+* Fix - Repeater pagination now works when the Repeater is inside a Group field
+* Fix - Various translations are no longer called before the WordPress `init` action hook
+* Security - Link field no longer has a minor local XSS vulnerability
 * i18n - Various British English translation strings no longer have a quoting issue breaking links
 * i18n - Added Dutch (formal) translations (props @toineenzo)